script-fu/artbox/content/hub/feature-test/folder/Filter-Restores-Last-Tool.md

 |--------------------------------------------|---------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|-----------------------------------------------------------|
 | **1.
 Restore the previous tool after using a filter** | The filter is the active tool | Confusing to the user to deselect the active tool when a filter is used, and to keep the filter as the active tool | Restore the previous tool when a filter dialog is closed |

+## MR Description

+This MR fixes a GUI issue by restoring the previous tool after using a filter, preventing user confusion.

+### Changes

+- **Restore Previous Tool After Filter Use**:
+  - Added code to retrieve the previous tool from the context.
+  - After a filter dialog closes (whether committed or canceled), the previous tool is restored using `gimp_context_set_tool`.

+### Benefit

+- Ensures the user's previous tool is restored after using a filter, providing a more intuitive and seamless experience in the tool palette.